Cerebro: History of the device

 When the X-Men and Inhumans went to war to decide the fate of the remaining Terrigen cloud, Cerebra was destroyed after getting caught in the crossfire when Emma Frost unleashed an army of Sentinels programmed to kill Inhumans instead of mutants.
 While Storm's team of X-Men began returning refugees to their homes from X-Haven after Medusa destroyed the Terrigen cloud, Cerebra was found severely damaged in an abandoned barn surrounded by wild Sentinels.
-Once she was discovered and the X-Men saw that her current sentinel body was far beyond repair they uploaded her into a new body.
+Once she was discovered and the X-Men saw that her current sentinel body was far beyond repair, they uploaded her into a new body.

-Later when a mutant nation was created on the Living Island Krakoa, Xavier reveals that when he approached Forge and asked him to expand the abilities of Cerebro, Forge was able to create a version of Cerebro that not only was capable of merely detecting mutant minds but also creating a copy of each mutants' mind.
+Later when a mutant nation was created on the living island Krakoa, Xavier reveals that when he approached Forge and asked him to expand the abilities of Cerebro, Forge was able to create a version of Cerebro that not only was capable of merely detecting mutant minds but also creating a copy of each mutants' mind.
 Forge was able to create this seventh version of the Cerebro as a portable unit able to be worn as a helmet by Xavier to focus his psionic talent at all times.
 Xavier first donned this Cerebro when he announced the existence of Krakoa to the world and invited all mutants to Krakoa.
-He then utilized its true functioning of stirring and transplanting persona & psyche while in conjunction with the technomorphically modified genus loci of Krakoa and the unified teamwork of the Five; a mutant conclave consisting of Joshua Foley, Hope Summers, Eva Bell, Kevin MacTaggert and Fabio Medina who gestate and accelerate the regrowth of fallen mutants by combining their powers.

-Xavier also had five working Cerebro Cradles: one main unit, three backup units, and one additional backup unit for unforeseen complications.
-These Cerebro Cradles are strategically located at multiple locations.
+He then utilized its true functioning of stirring and transplanting persona and psyche while in conjunction with the technomorphically modified genius loci of Krakoa and the unified teamwork of the Five; a mutant conclave consisting of Elixir, Hope Summers, Tempus, Proteus, and Fabio Medina who can resurrect mutants by combining their powers.
+Xavier also had five working Cerebro Cradles: one main unit, three backup units, and one additional backup unit for unforeseen complications, each strategically located at multiple locations.

-Not soon after, XENO mercenaries were able to infiltrate Krakoa's defenses and successfully assassinate Professor X, destroying Cerebro in the process.
-Before Professor X was resurrected, Magneto reshaped the broken shards of Cerebro into the Cerebro Sword to represent Xavier's dream, once broken, but now forged anew and refined.
-The sword retained the information stored in the other Cerebro Cradles, however, it is encrypted.

-Later one of the backup Cerebro unit become sentient and rebranded itself under the name Cerebrax.
-Hunger for intelligence and power, the sentient machine begins killing mutants across the island and eventualky takes control of Krakoa and begins unleashing a full-on attack.
-Answering the call to fight are Kid Omega, Omega Red, Wolverine, Domino and Phoebe Cuckoo.
-Kid Omega flies into Cerebrax and, with some help from Sage, unleashes a powerful explosion that ultimately destroys the Cerebro unit and himself.
-Given that Krakoa has the power to resurrect dead mutants, Wolverine tells Sage that they're going to have to do so for Kid Omega, however Sage reveals a problem, there's no trace of Kid Omega anywhere.
-He's wiped from all the Cerebro cradles.